The Finiteness Threshold Width of Lattice Polytopes: Hollow polytopes with infinitely many lifts of bounded size

-We call \emph{bipyramid} a $d$-polytope with two vertices $u$ and $v$ such that every facet is a pyramid with apex at $u$ or $v$, and no facet contains both.
-Hollow bipyramids are clearly in the conditions of Lemma~\ref{lemma:infinite-hollow+(semi)empty}, hence they have infinitely many lifts of bounded size.
+We call a polytope \emph{bipyramid}, if there are two vertices $u$ and $v$ such that every facet is a pyramid with apex either $u$ or $v$, and there is no facet containing both.
+Hollow bipyramids clearly satisfy the conditions of Lemma~\ref{lemma:infinite-hollow+(semi)empty}, hence they have infinitely many lifts of bounded size.